Flag of Cook County, Illinois

 The flag of Cook County, Illinois, nicknamed "I Will", consists of a light blue pall with a green border on a field of white.
-Six red stars with seven points each sit in a circle at the flag's hoist side, drawing cues from the city flag and other symbols of the county seat of Chicago and its in-county suburbs.
+Six red stars each with seven points form a circle at the flag's hoist side, drawing cues from the city flag and other symbols of the county seat of Chicago and its in-county suburbs.

 Cook County is the largest county in Illinois by population.
 The current flag was adopted on June 14, 2022 (Flag Day).
 Winning a competition among almost 300 entries, the flag was designed by Drew Duffy, then a student at Glenbrook South High School, with the guidance of graphic designer Martin Burciaga from the Cook County Bureau of Administration.

 Symbolism

 The flag design is as follows:

 A white background with a blue (outline in green) version of Chicago's municipal device oriented horizontally from the hoist side of the flag left to right.

 The blue portions of the key represent waterways of Cook County.
 The northern bodies of water include: the North Shore Channel, the Skokie River and Lagoons, the Des Plaines River, and the North Branch of the Chicago River.

 The southern bodies include the Grand Calumet River, the Illinois River, Salt Creek, and the South Branch of the Chicago River.

 The horizontal stripe line is for the main west to east stem of the Chicago River and Lake Michigan.

 The green outline recognizes the Forest Preserve District of Cook County which surrounds the city and is found in all areas of the county, often along its waterways.

 The white background stands for “innovation, commerce, and national economic leadership as demonstrated by major industries” and significant advancements in “technology, healthcare, architecture, and countless other pivotal fields.”

 Inside the white triangle on the hoist end is a circle of six red seven-pointed stars.
 One star each for the City of Chicago (County Seat) and the following regional suburban areas; North, Northwest, West, Southwest and South.

 The six stars also have historical significance, representing the foundational moments of Cook County, including: